black-sliver/evermizer/README.txt

 STILL TO BE FIXED:
-  Show info to the player if market timer is over but vigor won't spawn yet Remove now unnecessary parts of first WW patch Queen's key after Mungola is dead
+  Show info to the player if market timer is over but vigor won't spawn yet Remove now unnecessary parts of first WW patch
   Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
-  Stop, Lance and Fire Power (in glitchless) are missabe Put rocket behind mungola / change tinker progression?
+  Stop and Lance are missabe, Fire Power location still marked as missable Put rocket behind mungola / change tinker progression?
-  Remove (some cutscenes)?
+  Remove some cutscenes?
   Desaturnate 2.0: make sure *NO* hatches can be skipped